 To rest in Jesus is to find rest for our souls!
-Our Great God and Savior told us this:
+Our Great God and Savior, the God that is One, told us this:

 Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light (Matthew 11:28-30 NKJV).

-Before Jesus was crucified, the Word of God instructed the Jews to find their rest in the Sabbath:
+Before Jesus was crucified, the Word of God instructed the Israelites to find their rest in the Sabbath:

 Six days may work be done; but in the seventh is the sabbath of rest, holy to the LORD: whosoever doeth any work in the sabbath day, he shall surely be put to death.
 Wherefore the children of Israel shall keep the sabbath, to observe the sabbath throughout their generations, for a perpetual covenant (Exodus 31:15-16).

 Isaiah prophesied though that the rest, causing the weary to rest and the refreshing, will be the Holy Ghost:

 For with stammering lips and another tongue will he speak to this people.
 To whom he said, This is the rest wherewith ye may cause the weary to rest; and this is the refreshing: yet they would not hear (Isaiah 28:11).

 The Apostle Paul confirmed that this was exactly what Isaiah was prophesying when he wrote:

 In the law it is written, With men of other tongues and other lips will I speak unto this people; and yet for all that will they not hear me, saith the Lord (1 Corinthians 14:21).